tomrhollis/VellumZero-Plugin/README.md

 -----------------------------------------------------------------------------------------------------
 Playing                   In Discord, the "game" the bot should be "Playing"
                           "" = Disables this feature
-                          If you have multiple servers with different settings here, all using the same bot, the last one to connect to Discord will win.

 ChannelTopicSolo          What to display as the topic text in Discord if this is the only server
                           "" = Disables this feature